-5+ years of blessed soulutions for working women.
+5+ years of blessed soulutions for workin’ kin.

 adjective

-DDSOS is a Black woman-led mutual aid space that provides blessed soulutions for working women.
+DSOULUS is a Black woman-curated, collaborative.
+We’re a mutual aid space that provides soulful, blessed, soulutions for diasporan + indigene kin.

 Meet The Team